 During the first interview we will take the details of your accident and injuries and answer any questions you may have.
-We will weigh up your claim immediately and if you have a valid claim for personal injury compensation, we will inform you of your options.
+We will weigh up your claim immediately and if you have a valid personal injury case, we will inform you of your options.
 If you decide to proceed we will appoint one of our personal injury solicitors to handle your claim and the claims process will unfold as follows:

-- We will write to you confirming the instructions and issue an originating letter of claim to the third party and / or their insurers - We will collect evidence to support your personal injury case and will keep you informed at every stage of your claim - We will correspond with the insurers outlining the legal basis of your claim and the nature of your injuries - We will ensure that your claim is presented fully and comprehensively so that you receive the full level of compensation to which you are entitled.
+- We will write to you confirming the instructions and issue an originating letter of claim to the third party and / or their insurers - We will collect evidence to support your personal injury case and will keep you informed at every stage of your claim - We will correspond with the insurers outlining the legal basis of your claim and the nature of your injuries - We will ensure that your claim is presented fully and comprehensively so that you receive the full level to which you are entitled.

-Have I a case?
+Have La case?

-If you have suffered injury, loss, damage or expense as a result of the negligent act of omission of another party, then you may be entitled to compensation from that other party or his/her insurers.
+If you have suffered injury, loss, damage or expense as a result of the negligent act of omission of another party, then you may be entitled to pursue an injury case against that other party or his/her insurers.